1. Home

 Access a submission point

-1. Click on the following link to access HYMS Blackboard Learn Ultra: https://blackboard.hyms.ac.uk
+1. Click on the following link to access HYMS Blackboard: https://blackboard.hyms.ac.uk.

 2. Authentication is via HYMS Microsoft 365 account details.
+Click the Sign-in with Microsoft button and enter your HYMS email address and password.
 Please access the following link to further guidance: log in to HYMS Blackboard.

 Blackboard sign in page

-5. You can then find your assignment submission points on the course content page, or in folders and learning modules.Bb example submission link
+5. You can then find the relevant assignment submission point on the selected course’s main content page, folders or learning modules.Blackboard Assignment submission point link

-6. After you select an assignment, the details & information panel appears.
+6. After you click on an assignment submission point, the details & information panel appears.
 View information such as the due date, number of attempts allowed, the time limit if imposed, and any grading criteria / rubrics.

-Please check in the details and information panel before you start if you will be able to attempt more than once and / or if there is a time limit restriction once you start.
+Before you click on view instructions please check in the details and information panel if you will be able to attempt more than once and / or if there is a time limit restriction once you have started.

 Step 3: Submit an assignment